Skip to main content

 2 mentions Positive Neutral Negative

-• “The procedural generation of maps, including the spawning or lack thereof of certain objective and puzzle tiles, along with item locations, makes for high replayability.”
+• “The procedural generation of maps, including the spawning or lack thereof of certain objective and puzzle tiles, greatly enhances replayability.”

-• “A tip to the developers: adding single/co-op modes against AI will ensure the player base grows and enhance replayability; otherwise, it's just another mundane 4v1 PvP game.”
+• “A tip to the developers: adding single-player and co-op modes against AI will expand the player base and ensure replayability; otherwise, it's just another mundane 4v1 PvP game.”

 • “A tip to the developers: making single/co-op against AI will ensure the buyer base will grow and enhance replayability; otherwise, it's just another mundane 4v1 PvP game.
 It's that simple.”